daslef/ithub-itday-april-refine/docs/routing/integrations/react-router/index.md

 title: React Router v6
 ---

+Refine provides a simple interface from the `routerProvider` prop to infer the resource from route, pass, parse and sync the query parameters and handle navigation operations.
+This provider and its properties are optional but recommended to get the most out of Refine.

 Refine provides router bindings and utilities for [React Router v6](https://reactrouter.com/).
 It is built on top of the `react-router-dom` package.
 This package will provide easy integration between Refine and **react-router-dom** for both existing projects and new projects.

 <InstallPackagesCommand args="@refinedev/react-router-v6 react-router-dom"/>